Wednesday, April 27, 2011

 When I first heard of [9/11 truth] and how the NIST "scientists" involved in 911 seemed to act in very un-scientific ways, it was not at all surprising to me.
 By 2001, everyone in NIST leadership had been trained to pay close heed to political pressures.
 There was no chance that NIST people "investigating" the 911 situation could have been acting in the true spirit of scientific independence, nor could they have operated at all without careful consideration of political impact.
 Everything that came from the hired guns was by then routinely filtered through the front office, and assessed for political implications before release.

-As to the statement, "Good old explosive demolition, except of course the explosives are silent," made by "Sword man," blog contributor Adam Taylor has recently pointed out that:
+As to the statement, "Good old explosive demolition, except of course the explosives are silent," made by "Sword man," [Update] Blog contributor Adam Taylor has published a paper entitled, "Collapse or Explosion?
+A Discussion of the WTC 'Sounds of Explosions' Issue."

 Secondly, as physicist David Chandler recently pointed out, NIST did not include the fall of the penthouse in their timing calculations either.
 When lead NIST investigator Dr. Shyam Sunder was fielded a question by Chandler regarding the issue at a NIST press conference subsequent to the release of the draft report on WTC 7, Sunder stated that "freefall time would be an object that has no structural components below it."
 In essence, Sunder admitted that this is impossible absent some external force, i.e., explosives.
 And yet now NIST is telling us in their final report, due to Chandler's question, that buckled columns did in fact lead to freefall for 2.25 seconds.
 However, buckled supports is a long way from "no supports."